Course Sequence - Riverland

 ENGL1101

-Composition I (Goal 1 & 2) (or ENGL1102)
+Composition I (Goal 1 & 2) (OR ENGL1102)

 This is an introductory college writing course designed to help students develop effective writing skills for college level work.
 Students learn to generate ideas and organize them into unified, coherent essays.
 Methods of instruction vary, but most sections combine individual conferences and peer review with regular class meetings.
 Prerequisites: A grade of C or higher in ENGL 0960 or appropriate placement score.